 The Charter Commission is an independent body that sets its own scope of work.
 The City Council may request that the Charter Commission review specific sections of the Charter, but ultimately it is up to the Commission to decide what to address.
-In the past, charter review has considered larger questions of policy as well as operational issues imbedded in the Charter.
+In the past, charter review has considered larger questions of policy as well as operational issues embedded in the Charter.

-Why is the Commission being appointed now?
+Why is the Commission active now?

 If I am not on the Commission, how can I be involved?

-What will be expected from Commission members?
+What is expected from Commission members?